-The harbour: a technicolour amphitheatre
+The harbour: A technicolour amphitheatre

 Lined with handsome old houses, Kastelorizo’s little harbour could be an advertisement for Dodecanese architecture.
 Two-storeyed, painted with vivid colours – not white – they climb the hill behind it like tiers in an amphitheatre, with the sea as the stage.
 Its different neighbourhoods – the Centre, Pera Meria (or Palameria), Kavos – still retain the atmosphere of a century ago.

-Small island, long history
+Small island, big history

 A stroll round to the older part of town makes a fascinating history lesson.
-In Kastelorizo you’ll find a plethora of significant sights and attractions.
+In Kastelorizo, you’ll find a plethora of significant sights and attractions.
 Start at Kastello Rosso where the castle, erected by the Knights of St John on the russet hill, takes you back to the 14th century.

 Climb the narrow iron staircase to where the Greek flag flutters for a wonderful view of the harbour.
 Below the castle is the beautifully preserved Lycian tomb, in haut-relief carved out of the rock.
-East of it lies the picturesque port of Mandraki and above it is the church of St Constantine and St Helen, the island’s cathedral with gothic features built on the site of an early Christian basilica.
+East of it lies the picturesque port of Mandraki and above it is the Church of St Constantine and St Helen, the island’s cathedral with gothic features built on the site of an early Christian basilica.

 A trip to the Blue Caves

-Some say this is the most stunning grotto in the Mediterranean.
+Some say this is the most striking grotto in the Mediterranean.
 Arriving here by boat, you may agree.
 By some magical means, the sunlight reflected at the back of the cave paints the water an unbelievable shade of Aegean blue, which can be neither described nor captured in photos.